CodeSahil21/Projects/Twitter/README.md

 ## Description

 This project is a basic implementation of a Twitter-like application.
-It allows users to create accounts, post tweets, follow other users, and view a feed of tweets from followed users.
+It allows users to create accounts, post tweets, and view a feed of tweets from other users.

 ## Features

 - User authentication (sign up, log in, log out)
-- Create, edit, and delete tweets
+- Create and edit tweets
-- Follow and unfollow users
-- View a feed of tweets from followed users
+- View a feed of tweets from other users

-- Like and comment on tweets
+**Note:** The features to follow and unfollow users, delete tweets, like and comment on tweets, and to post images are not yet implemented.
+Currently, users can only post text tweets.

+## Framework

+This project uses the following frameworks and technologies:
+- **Frontend**: React
+- **Backend**: Node.js with Express
+- **Database**: MongoDB
+- **API**: GraphQL

 ## Installation